vaani507/VAK-Former/README.md

 ## Acknowledgements

+This project builds upon:

+- **OpenMMLab MMSegmentation**
+- **Mask2Former**
+- **Swin Transformer**

-This project builds upon **OpenMMLab MMSegmentation**, **Mask2Former**, and **Swin Transformer**.
-We acknowledge the open-source community for enabling advanced research in semantic segmentation.
+We acknowledge the authors of the LaRS dataset and the broader open-source community for enabling advanced research in maritime semantic segmentation and autonomous USV perception.

 ---

 ## License

-This project follows the **Apache 2.0 License**, consistent with MMSegmentation.
+This repository is released for non-commercial research and academic use.
+Please check the repository’s LICENSE file for full terms and conditions.